Animals and their Characteristics – The 5 Animal Groups

 We did this several times over the course of a number of days.
 Once she knew all the characteristics fairly well, I brought out a matching page.
 She had to match one of the characteristics (such as warm blooded) with all the animals that had that trait.

 Update: When ED (my youngest) was about this same age, she wanted to study all things about animals!
-I made an entire packet (50+ pages) about animals, body coverings (feathers, fur, scales or skin activities), animal characteristics, insects vs. spiders, wild vs. domestic animals, animal tracks, nocturnal vs. diurnal and more.
+I made an entire packet (50+ pages) about animals, body coverings (feathers, fur, scales or skin activities), animal characteristics, insects vs. spiders, wild vs. domestic animals, animal tracks, nocturnal vs. diurnal, animal homes & shelters, and more.
 Here’s one quick screen-shot of that unit.
 You can find out more here: Animal Unit on vertebrates and invertebrates or you can purchase it with the link below.

 mammal bird reptile amphibian or fish?